ProvableHQ/leo/documentation/guides/migration_3_5_to_4_0.md

 ### `script` functions, interpreter, and debugger

 The `script` keyword, the interpreter (`leo test` for script functions), and the interactive debugger (`leo debug`) have all been removed.
-The interpreter worked by traversing the AST directly - a custom evaluation model that didn't reflect how code actually executes on-chain via the VM.
+The interpreter worked by traversing the AST directly - a custom evaluation model that did not reflect how code actually executes on-chain via the VM.
 Tests could pass in the interpreter but behave differently when compiled and run on the real VM.

 In 3.5, tests used `@test script` inside a program block: